joshbegley/nyt-latest/README.md

 `Afghans expressed a familiar anger at the Pentagon’s admission that an attack killing 10 civilians was a mistake, one of many such errors during the 20-year war.`\
 https://nytimes.com/2021/09/18/world/asia/afghanistan-drone-strike-reaction.html?searchResultPosition=8

-**General Milley Should Stop Trying to Burnish His Legacy at America’s Expense**\
+**The Deeper Problem Behind General Milley’s ‘Secret Phone Calls’**\
 `A recent story about the chairman of the Joint Chiefs’ actions during the waning days of the Trump presidency may not be as bad as it sounds.
-But there's a deeper problem.`\
+But there’s still cause for concern.`\
 https://nytimes.com/2021/09/18/opinion/politics/general-milley-woodward.html?searchResultPosition=9

 **Religious Beliefs and Abortion Laws**\